Enlarged Amygdala Involved in Psychiatric Challenges in Young Girls with Autism

-Preschool-age girls with autism spectrum disorder (ASD) face greater challenges with emotional and behavioral problems than similar age boys with ASD.
+Preschool-age girls with autism face greater challenges with emotional and behavioral problems than similar age boys with autism.
 These challenges are associated with a larger amygdala, a UC Davis Health study has found.
 The amygdala is a key part of the brain that helps regulate emotions and detects threats.

 Read the full story here.